-4. In noise measurements all the requirements specified in regulatory enactments on labour protection relating to a particular environment shall be complied with.
+4. All the requirements specified in laws and regulations regarding labour protection relating to a particular environment shall be complied with in noise measurements.
 The performer of noise measurements shall be responsible for the accuracy of the measurements.

 6. Noise shall be measured with calibrated measuring equipment - a sound level meter (sound analyser).

-7. The performer of noise measurements prior to the noise measuring shall take the following preparatory measures:
+7. The performer of noise measurements shall take the following preparatory measures prior to the noise measuring:

-7.1. after the receipt of a relevant order the performer of noise measurements shall become acquainted with the nature of the work to be performed, measurement object (place) and technical state thereof, clarify organisational matters (time of measurement, access to the object, preparatory measures necessary for taking measurements) and, if necessary, co-operate with the responsible employee (contact person) assigned by the commissioning party (employer);
+7.1. after receipt of a relevant order, the performer of noise measurements shall become acquainted with the nature of the work to be performed, measurement object (place) and technical state thereof, clarify organisational matters (time of measurement, access to the object, preparatory measures necessary for taking measurements) and, if necessary, cooperate with the responsible employee (contact person) assigned by the commissioning party (employer);

-7.2. setting of measuring equipment shall be performed including an acoustic test of microphones; and
+7.2. setting of measuring equipment shall be performed, including an acoustic test of microphones;

 7.3. reports necessary for the performance of measurements shall be prepared providing a space for writing the information therein.

-8. The following requirements shall be complied with in measurement of noise:
+8. The following requirements shall be complied with in noise measurements:

 8.1. setting of measurement equipment and an acoustic test of microphones shall be performed before and after each series of measurements;